 Funicular and Cable Car

 Barcelona has funiculars and cable cars which are experiences in themselves.
-The Montjuïc Funicular takes you up to Montjuïc Hill, offering some impressive views of the city.
+The Montjuïc Funicular takes you up to Montjuïc Hill, offering some impressive views of the city – it’s a recommended activity in its own right.

 Barcelona in 24 Hours – Morning